vezaynk/Optimium/README.md

 New update client

 ##[Demo](https://www.knyz.org)
 My personal website which is not even in progress of being done..
 Theme is being tested there.
-Will usually not be in sync up with the actual repository since changes are constantly being done there.
-Keeping it in sync with this repo is both dangerous and stupid.

 ##[Practical Demo](http://blog.pggr.org/)
 Client using the Optimium theme which has been recently re-connected to upstream.